 Worm farming can be carried out in any container that is free draining and suitably meshed to contain the worms.
 Old baths, drums or polystyrene boxes are ideal.
 Commercial purchased worm farms are reasonably priced, easier to maintain and are more visually appealing for places like balconies or patios.
 Drain any liquid into a container to use as a diluted liquid fertiliser.

 Worm farms require compost worms, they are different from normal garden worms; they are smaller surface feeders that require high levels of organic materials.
 Under ideal moist conditions they consume their own body weight per day.
 They need to be kept in moist conditions that avoid extremes of heat and cold.

-Compost bins and worm farms are available at the Shire Office or your local hardware store.
+Compost bins and worm farms are available to purchase from the Shire or your local hardware store.